CathyLiu21/law_chatbot/README.md

 ```

 This assistant can extract and summarize information for recent ERISA litigations, answer specific questions and identify potentional clients for a fake financial service company called SummitGuard Captial.
+It has two functionalities: ERISA Litigation Chat and Web Article Summarization.

 ## Demo App